javajunior/devextreme-mfe-mvp-javascript/README.md

 ## Overview

 This guide explains how to convert a Create-React-App (CRA) project into a micro-frontend architecture using Module Federation with the help of CRACO (Create React App Configuration Override).
-CRACO allows you to configure CRA without ejecting, making it easier to customize your setup to integrate Webpack Module Federation.

 ## Why Craco?

 ### Craco - Create React App Configuration Override

-Craco is an easy and comprehensible configuration layer for create-react-app ###
+Craco is an easy and comprehensible configuration layer for create-react-app.
+It allows you to configure CRA without ejecting, making it easier to customize your setup to integrate Webpack Module Federation.

 According with craco NPM documentation:
-To customize most things when using Create React App, you can eject.
+> To customize most things when using Create React App, you can eject.
 However, you'll then need to maintain every configuration and script yourself, which can be a bit annoying.
-CRACO, which stands for Create React App Configuration Override, allows you to get all of the benefits of Create React App without ejecting.
+CRACO, which stands for Create React App Configuration Override, allows you to get all of > the benefits of Create React App without ejecting.
 Customize your configurations ESLint, Babel, PostCSS, and many more with just a single configuration file at the root of your project.

 ## Prerequisites

 Ensure your project meets the following requirements before proceeding:

 - **Create-React-App**: Since Module Federation is a Webpack 5 plugin, your project should be using Create-React-App v5.0.0 or newer, as older versions are based on Webpack 4, which does not support Module Federation.

+If your project has been scaffolded using previous version of Create-React-App, you must migrate it before continue.
   - [Create-React-App Releases](https://github.com/facebook/create-react-app/releases): Refer to the official release notes for migration guides.
 We suggest to use the latest version, which is the v.5.0.1 at the time of writing.

-If your project has been scaffolded using previous version of create-react-app, you must migrate it before continue.

 ## Installation Steps